 - Type COVER on TCS

-- From the LPLC panel close the dome, turn the lights on.
+- From the LPLC panel close the dome, rise the wind screen and turn the lights on.

 - Go upstairs, raise the platform and replace the telescope cover.
 Lower the platform all the way again.